ESPN Taunts Red Sox Fans With Placement of Derek Jeter Billboard

+ESPN taunts Red Sox fans with placement of Derek Jeter billboard originally appeared on NBC Sports Boston

-Derek Jeter's baseball career ended in 2014, but the Boston Red Sox has been unable to escape their famous New York Yankees nemesis.
+Derek Jeter's baseball career ended in 2014, but the Boston Red Sox have been unable to escape their famous New York Yankees nemesis.

 Red Sox shortstop Xander Bogaerts switched his original jersey number, 72, to No. 2, following the Jacoby Ellsbury trade in 2013.
 Bogaerts selected the number in honor of his idol, Jeter.